Search types: Search strategies

 - A note on recording employer conversations

 COVID-19 situation: Immigration regulations for F-1 and J-1 international students.

 Read more about job searching on the University Career Center's website.

 Access openings not advertised anywhere by gaining leads from friends, family, and contacts.
 This is the number one most effective search strategy to identify openings!
 Read more: How to Create Opportunities Rather Than Compete for Them, by Vault.
 Get started by contacting organizations that hire within your field and inquire about job opportunities.
-This strategy can be implemented by in person (depending on the type of organization you are targeting), email, phone, or through social media and works best when the résumé and cover letter are customized for the organization.
+This strategy can be implemented in person (depending on the type of organization you are targeting), email, phone, or through social media and works best when the resume and cover letter are customized for the organization.

 - "Best Places to Work", Employees' Choice by Glassdoor

 - List of Think Tanks in the Washington, Dc area

 - Top organizations ranked for diversity, by DiversityInc.

 - Career resources for military veterans

 - Multi-ethnic students